Amazing beach clean by Bedford School

-Well, we thought 2017 was a brilliant year, but this year was even better, with 580 adults and 116 juniors turning out.
+Well, we thought 2017 was a brilliant year, but 2018 was even better, with 580 adults and 116 juniors turning out.
 Between them they clocked up 1600 volunteer hours (the equivalent of a full-time paid worker) and collected 363 FULL BAGS – and by full, we mean just that as we combine the bags at the end of the clean so as to recycle the bags.
 We organised a number of bespoke beach cleans for schools, firms and other organisations.
 If anyone else would like to come down in the week, please fill in the form on our Contacts page and we will do our best to accommodate you.
 Well done to our volunteers who have turned out in all weathers to keep the beach clean and to prevent all this rubbish from being swept out to sea.

 After a bespoke beach clean organised for some very enthusiastic young pupils of St Mary’s Prep School, who should come along the prom but Pudsey, with his friends from BBC North West, Roger Johnson and Beccy Barr who were raising money for Children in Need.
 The children were really excited when he stopped off to say hello – a brilliant end to a brilliant beach clean.